OleksandrRachek/ny_taxi_databricks/README.md

 # databricks_project
-The project contains Databricks notedooks with transformations for NYC Taxi dataset
+The project contains Databricks notedooks with transformations for NYC Taxi dataset.
+This was build based on https://www.udemy.com/course/azure-databricks-and-spark-sql-python materials with adding 3 taxi types to yellow trips dataset

 There are few items that you need to make for run the project: